working-group-two/engineering-blog/pages/faq.md

 ### Can I scrap my existing core network?

 We are building a core network for the future, among other things that means that we don't bring every single legacy feature with us.
-In other words, if you are an existing MNO with legacy infrastructure you can probably not scrap your existing core network, but set up our core network in parallel with your existing one, and migrate over time.
+In other words, if you are an existing MNO with legacy infrastructure you can probably not scrap your existing core network immediately, but set up our core network in parallel with your existing one, and migrate over time.

 ### What "Gs" do you support?